IBM/blockchainbean/README.md

 Author Email: `Horea@email`
 License: `(Apache-2.0)`
 Namespace: `org.ibm.coffee`

 8. Your folder structure should now be created.
 Go into your smart contract directory.
 We will now copy over the smart contract code from our code pattern.
 But first, we remove some content we don't need yet.

 ```
  $ cd contracts/coffeetracker
  ```

  ![packageFile](/docs/packageFile.png)

  9. Now, inside the `package.json` file, remove the lines that start with `pretest`, `lint`, and `test`.
-Then, remove the `test` and the `features` directory.
+Then, remove the `test` and the `features` directory as shown above.
 Then, we will need to paste some code from the code pattern.

  10. Rename `models/ibm.coffee.cto` to `model.cto`

- 11. Let's copy and of the code from the following URLs: the model file, https://github.com/IBM/blockchainbean/blob/master/contracts/coffeeTrackr/models/model.cto, the logic file, https://github.com/IBM/blockchainbean/blob/master/contracts/coffeeTrackr/lib/logic.js, and the permissions file: https://github.com/IBM/blockchainbean/blob/master/contracts/coffeeTrackr/permissions.acl.
+ 11. Let's copy the code from the following URLs: the model file, https://github.com/IBM/blockchainbean/blob/master/contracts/coffeeTrackr/models/model.cto, the logic file, https://github.com/IBM/blockchainbean/blob/master/contracts/coffeeTrackr/lib/logic.js, and the permissions file: https://github.com/IBM/blockchainbean/blob/master/contracts/coffeeTrackr/permissions.acl.
 12. Create a new file called `queries.qry`, and paste in the code from here: https://github.com/IBM/blockchainbean/blob/master/contracts/coffeeTrackr/queries.qry.